Our Call Center is ready to help with all your enquiries 7 days a week.

 Council works are an important part of the work done by arborists around the community.
-Using their qualifications, tools and training, tree Surgeons help to reduce the risks associated with trees around your neighborhood.
-Council Works come in many forms, but frequently involve the pruning or removal of trees near power lines in addition to the important cleanup work done by arborists in the wake of storms.
+Using their qualifications, tools and training, tree surgeons help to reduce the risks associated with trees around your neighbourhood.
+Council Works come in many forms of commercial tree services, but frequently involve the pruning or removal of trees near power lines in addition to the important cleanup work done by arborists in the wake of storms.

 Jim’s Trees can help you with: